MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-health-management.md

 This Practical Scenarios document covers service heal management as surfaced in the [Microsoft 365 Admin Center](https://admin.cloud.microsoft/?source=applauncher#/homepage), specifically in the Service Health Dashboard.
 Use of the Service Health Dashboard should be a key practice in operational management of Microsoft 365 (including Power Platform).

 Note that we distinguish Service Health Management from Service Change Management.
 Service Health Management is about unplanned service failures and outages and communication about service health incidents.
-Service Change Management is about planned change, including the arrival of new features and capabilities and the departure via deprecation of exisitng features and communication about these changes.
+Service Change Management is about planned change, including the arrival of new features and capabilities and the departure via deprecation of existing features and communication about these changes.
 Note that planned outages, such as for a Power Platform service upgrade, are communicated via the Message Center.

 ## Introduction to Service Health Management